Volume 12, Issue 1 (1-2024) J. Pediatr. Rev 2024, 12(1): 73-78 | Back to browse issues page

 XML Print

-Abstract: (378 Views)
+Abstract: (1337 Views)

 Context: Childhood pre-obesity and obesity rates have been rapidly growing worldwide over the past decades.
 Copper homeostasis is gaining increasing attention in the physiopathology of obesity.
-Strong evidences indicate that a disturbance of copper homeostasis plays an important role in the development of obesity and its related comorbidities.
+Strong evidence indicates that a disturbance of copper homeostasis plays an important role in the development of obesity and its related comorbidities.
 Under physiological conditions, copper plays a significant role in regulatory, immunologic, and antioxidant functions resulting in protection against inflammation and oxidative stress, and consequently against the known comorbidities of obesity.
 Nevertheless, despite the growing body of research, information about copper status in obesity, particularly in childhood obesity, is scarce.

-Results and Conclusions: The most recent studies have yielded strong evidence in support of altered copper status in childhood obesity, nevertheless, further studies are needed to clarify the role of copper in the physiopathology of childhood obesity.
+Conclusions: Further studies are needed to clarify the role of copper in the physiopathology of childhood obesity.

 Type of Study: Narrative Review | Subject: Pediatric Endocrinology

-Received: 2023/12/5 | Accepted: 2019/07/19
+Received: 2023/12/5 | Accepted: 2023/12/29 | Published: 2024/01/1

 Add your comments about this article : Your username or Email: